 Alumni Friends of The University of Queensland Inc. (AFUQ) helps shape the future—as outlined in our vision, mission, and strategic plan (summarised here).
 AFUQ members share in the belief that successful, stable and diverse communities need world-class tertiary education, where world-class Universities depend on the support, encouragement and engagement of alumni and of the wider community.

 Our vision: An equitable, stable, diverse and educated Australia, benefiting from world-class tertiary education.

 Our mission: To connect engaged alumni and friends to support the endeavours of the ‘future alumni,’ educators and researchers of The University of Queensland (UQ).

 Core values: Integrity and wisdom; ethical, diligent and accountable; supportive and philanthropic; encourage respect and diversity.
 AFUQ members are often described as honest, dedicated volunteers who are social, charitable, fun, ethical, cost-effective, precise, consistent, disciplined, responsible, focused, tenacious and determined.

-- Connecting: Creating routes for alumni and friends to engage with UQ—through regular contact/communication (including social events, newsletters, and website), life-long learning activities (for example, through Three Score and Friends of Antiquity lectures), and sharing memories (with a special project planned for 2017).
+- Connecting: Creating routes for alumni and friends to engage with UQ—through regular contact/communication (including social events, newsletters, and website), life-long learning activities (for example, through Three Score and Friends of Antiquity lectures), and sharing memories (with a special project —50 Stories–in 2017-18).

 - Recognising and Celebrating UQ’s students, researchers and educators: Maintaining/developing a suite of prizes, scholarships & bursaries for UQ students, staff, & alumni.

 - Investing and Giving Back: Donating time and money to support the endeavours and explorations of UQ’s students, educators, and researchers.

 - Supporting: Focused on ensuring that world-class tertiary education is inclusive—supporting the best students in their aspiration to study at UQ.

 - Advocacy: Promoting the benefits of world-class education and the value of supporting/enriching the cultural and social resources of UQ—demonstrating the benefits of a world-class education through philanthropy (donating time, money, and/or making gifts) and connection with fellow UQ alumni, students, researchers and educators.